Bangladesh Television: Programming

 Bangladesh Television has a diversified set of programming.
 It mainly consists of dramas, news, educational, public affairs, talk shows, and others.
 It also broadcasts sports programming, typically cricket matches.
 BTV also airs English-language news and entertainment programming, including acquired foreign television series.
 During its anniversaries, Bangladesh Television broadcasts documentaries regarding the history of the network, such as DIT theke Rampura, which was aired on its 50th anniversary in 2014.
 The network terrestrially broadcasts from 7'o clock at morning to after 12 midnight.
 Its Chittagong station broadcasts all day, along with BTV World.
 BTV, however, also broadcasts all day on satellite and cable television.
 More than 90% of the programming broadcast on Bangladesh Television is produced by the network itself.

 During the 1980s to 1990s, Bangladesh Television created several popular television series, such as Ei Shob Din Ratri, Bohubrihi, Ayomoy, Ityadi, Kothao Keu Nei, Aaj Robibar, and many others.
 It has also aired several foreign television series, such as Alif Laila and The Sword of Tipu Sultan, which helped with the network's success.
 The era from the 1980s to the year 2000 was often called the "golden age" of Bangladesh Television.
+The network was also popular among Bengali-speaking populations in India near the country's border with Bangladesh during this time.

 Following the fall of Sheikh Hasina's government, the programming structure of Bangladesh Television changed drastically.
 However, some programming was still found to be appeasing the government even if the interim government no longer mandated the network to do so.
 Three new series premiered on the network, which were Fascibader Dinlipi (Note: ফ্যাসিবাদের দিনলিপি, meaning The Diary of Fascism), Nipironer Golpo (Note: নিপীড়নের গল্প, meaning The Story of Torture), regarding corruption and torture under the Awami League–led government, and Agamir Bangladesh (Note: আগামীর বাংলাদেশ, meaning 'Bangladesh in the Future'), which premiered on 7 September 2024.
 For a long time, privately owned television channels were mandated to broadcast BTV's two o'clock news bulletin.
 This mandate was removed on 18 September 2024, when Information and Broadcasting Adviser Nahid Islam stated that the channels no longer need to do so.